 p-value, Gelman et al., 1996; Rubin, 1996).
 The PPP is often used to construct probabilistic inferences about test statistics from the posterior predictive distribution.
 However, for the current application we are interested in computing a probability based on the posterior itself leading to a simpler approximation problem.
 The proposed local fit assessment builds on this idea of approximating the posterior probability associated the parameters.

 A similar approach of assessing model fit was discussed by Lee et al. (2016).
 The authors used a similar posterior approximation to help evaluate global model fit and identify influential observations.
 The authors hinted that the probabilistic approach can be used to assess model fit in a variety of ways such as residual covariances.
-However, to date no one has built on this method for investigations of local fit assessment and is the focus of our work.
+However, to date no one has built on this method for investigations of local fit assessment and therefore, it is the focus of our work.
+Next, we briefly review some of the necessary Bayesian theory that is needed for the probability of inferential interest.

 Next, we introduce the Bayesian ideas needed to build up the approach.

-Introduction to Bayesian Approach
+Bayesian Methods Underlying the Assessment of Local Fit

 Bayes theorem is one of the most powerful tools to manipulate probabilities.
 Bayes theorem lets us decompose a conditional probability into a likelihood statement about our data and a hypothesized probability space for model parameters (i.e., the prior).
 Or, more formally as